Milnesium

-Milnesium is a genus of tardigrades.
-It is rather common, being found in a wide variety of habitats across the world.
-It has a fossil record extending back to the Cretaceous, the oldest species found so far (M. swolenskyi) is known from Turonian stage deposits on the east coast of the United States.Milnesiums are one of the most desiccation and radiation-resistant invertebrates on Earth because of their unique ability to transform into a "tun" state and utilize intrinsically disordered proteins when experiencing extreme environments.
+Milnesium, also known as Milnesium Doyère, 1840 named after Louis Michel François Doyère is a genus of tardigrades.
+Milnesium exhibits tardigrade species with multi-legged, multi-clawed, and segmented morphology.
+Species of Milnesium are common with the most known, M. tardigradum, being found in a wide variety of habitats across the world.
+Milnesium has a fossil record extending back to the Cretaceous with the oldest species found being known from Turonian stage deposits on the east coast of the United States.